jlevy/lft/lft.md

     perform without thinking about them.”
     —Alfred N. Whitehead, *An Introduction to Mathematics* (1911), p.
 61

-[^uptimevscorrect]: In engineering, "counting nines" traditionally refers to *service
+[^uptimevscorrect]: In engineering, “counting nines” traditionally refers to *service
     availability* (uptime): 99.99% uptime means less than 52 minutes of downtime per year.
 However, the concept equally applies to *correctness nines* for critical processes.

-[^christensen]: Clayton Christensen's *The Innovator's Dilemma: When New Technologies
+[^christensen]: Clayton Christensen’s *The Innovator’s Dilemma: When New Technologies
     Cause Great Firms to Fail* (Harvard Business Review Press, 2015) famously discussed how successful companies fail to innovate in ways that would disrupt their existing business models.

-[^bush]: Vannevar Bush, "As We May Think," *The Atlantic Monthly* (July 1945).
+[^bush]: Vannevar Bush, “As We May Think,” *The Atlantic Monthly* (July 1945).
 This
     essay envisioned the Memex, a device for storing and linking information to augment human memory and association.